 Already, you can create some compelling visualizations in Power BI, especially around scatter charts.
-But the analytics function allows us to overlay additional pieces of information into our visualizations, which allow us to showcase results in many different ways.
+But the analytics function allows us to overlay additional information into our visualizations, letting us illustrate results in many ways.

-In this video, I show you how you can incorporate gridlines or showcase outliers in your visualizations, as well as group certain results in your visuals.
+In this tutorial, I show you how you can incorporate gridlines or showcase outliers in your visualizations, as well as group certain results in your visuals.

 By combining many of these different features that are available to you in power BI, you will be able to add a lot more color to the results that you are showcasing.

 Before we get to the analytics for Power BI scatter charts, let me show you the data that we’re analyzing.

 I’ve run some simple calculations here, comparing Total Sales with the Difference in Sales between this year and last year.
 On the chart, we can see our good and poor performers.

 Along the X axis we’re seeing our good performers on the upper right-hand side, and our poor performers on the left-hand side.
 The Difference in Sales is below zero, as we can see in the chart.
 So Elizabeth and Charlotte are doing incredibly well.
 They have large sales and a big difference from last year.

 What’s cool about this and Power BI, in general, is its ability to quickly change the selection, so we can jump to any quarter and see our outliers.